 - As you cut the tarts press them gently into the jam tart tray.

 - Once all twelve have been cut and pressed into the tart tray add a tsp of jam to each tart case.
 Don’t overfill the tarts or they’ll just bubble over the edges, you only need a little bit of jam in each.

 - Allow the tarts to cool slightly in the tin and then transfer them to a wire cooling rack to cool completely.

-Make the bake your way
+Make the jam tarts your way

-- Choose any flavour jam you like
+- Choose any flavour jam you like – just pick your favourite.

 How to serve

 - Perfect for picnics – bright, colourful, cheap and tasty!

 - Serve with afternoon tea